AI-14/car-evaluation/README.md

 <img src="Pic.png" width="600" height="600"/>

 ## Steps taken in this project <a name="project-steps"></a>
-- Data Collection
+- Data collection
-- EDA & Visualization
+- EDA & visualization
 - Model selection & building it
 - Evaluation of the models
 - Saving the models